-There are two inactive ordnance disposal areas in the Corpus Christi and East Breaks areas, as shown on the map "Proposed Notice of Sale, Gulf of Mexico OCS Oil and Gas Lease Sale, Stipulations and Deferred Blocks" included in the Proposed Notice of Sale (NOS) package.
+There are two inactive ordnance disposal areas in the Corpus Christi and East Breaks areas, as shown on the map entitled, "Proposed Notice of Sale, Gulf of Mexico OCS Oil and Gas Lease Sale 261, September 2023, Stipulations and Deferred Blocks," which is included in the Proposed Notice of Sale (Proposed NOS) package.
 These areas were used to dispose of ordnance of unknown composition and quantity.
 These areas have not been used for ordnance disposal since 1970.
 Water depths in the Corpus Christi area range from approximately 600 to 900 meters.
 Water depths in the East Breaks area range from approximately 300 to 700 meters.
 Bottom sediments in both areas are generally soft, consisting of silty clays.